 - 1 Mozzarella

-- EVO Olive Oil
+- EV Olive Oil

 - Chop the onion and eggplant into small cubes then add them to a large pan with a drizzle of olive oil.
-Fry until the eggplant absorb all the oil, then season lightly with salt and pepper.
+Fry until the eggplant absorb all the oil, then season lightly with salt and black pepper.

 - Add the tomatoes, fill half of the can with water and add it to the pan as well.
-Mix well with a spoon and break the tomatoes every now and then until they become sauce.
+Mix well with a spoon and break the tomatoes every now and then until they become a smooth sauce.

 - Turn the heat to low and let it cook at least 15 minutes.
-If necessary add a pinch of sugar to balance the tomato acidity and season again with salt and pepper to taste.
+If necessary add a pinch of sugar to balance the tomato acidity and season again with salt and black pepper to taste.

 - In the meanwhile bring a large pot of water to boil and add a punch of salt when it starts to bubble.
 Toss the pasta in when the sauce is halfway through the cooking.